CodeDreamer06/ThinkFish2/README.md

 ## Configuration

-Environment variables (planned):
+Environment variables:
 - STOCKFISH_PATH: path to Stockfish binary if not on PATH
 - THINKFISH2_THREADS: number of engine threads
 - THINKFISH2_HASH_MB: transposition table size (MB)
 - THINKFISH2_MIN_DEPTH: minimum depth for evaluations
 - THINKFISH2_SKILL: engine skill level (0-20)
+- VOIDAI_API_KEY: API key for VoidAI chat completions (required for LLM summaries)
+- VOIDAI_MODEL: Model name for VoidAI (default: kimi-k2-instruct)

 Additional MCP or engine options may be added as the toolset grows.

-## Running the MCP Server
+## Running the Server

-After installation, you’ll be able to run the server via:
+Run the JSON-RPC style server (MCP-like shim):
 - python -m thinkfish2.server

+Send newline-delimited JSON requests on stdin, receive JSON responses on stdout.
+Example:

+Input:
+{"id": 1, "method": "engine.info", "params": {}}
+{"id": 2, "method": "position.evaluate", "params": {"fen": "startpos FEN here", "depth": 12}}

-This will start the MCP server and register tools listed above.
-Refer to your MCP client’s docs for how to connect to a custom MCP server.
+Refer to your MCP client’s docs for how to integrate with a custom server; this shim can be adapted to a true MCP transport.

+## Examples

-## Example: Evaluate a Position
+### Evaluate a Position

 - Tool: position.evaluate
 - Input: { fen: "<FEN>", depth: 18 }